department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 **You'll need to submit:**
 - Medical evidence of the new physical or mental disability, **and**
-- Evidence of a link between the new disability and the disability we've already determined is service-connected (like medical records or medical opinions from health care providers).
+- Evidence of a link between the new disability and the disability we've already determined is service-connected.
+Usually, we need medical records or medical opinions from health care providers to support this link.

 </div>
 </li>